roxberry/roxberry.dev/src/posts/2021-11-21-building-micro-frontends/index.md

 1. breaks out shared concerns to a common root frame (auth, communication, logging, telemetry)
 1. is designed to be modular and framework independent
 1. has tools for teams to realize an architectural standard.

+This post will capture MFE ideas, concepts and resources.

 ## References